Neovex/BlackCoat/Doc/First Steps.md

 4. Click on the Browse Tab and search for `SFML`
 5. Install the NuGet Package `SFML.Net` by Laurent Gomila then close NuGet.
 6. Add the Black Coat Engine either by
-A) Adding its DLL to the list of dependencies (recommended) or
+A) Adding its appropriate DLL to the list of dependencies (recommended) or
 B) Adding its project to your solution and reference it via project reference.
 7. Delete the default Form1 file.
 The engine will provide the necessary window.
 8. Open the Programm.cs and clear out the `Main()` method.